sajmoni/ink-filter-list/README.md

 # ink-picker
-Pick or search in a list
+Select an item in a filterable list